-The Group defines risk appetite for Total encumbrance and Product encumbrance for Credit cards, Personal Loans and Mortgages as part of the Group's ILAA process.
+The Group defines risk appetite for total encumbrance and product encumbrance for credit cards, personal loans and mortgages as part of the Group's internal liquidity adequacy assessment process.
 Assigning and/or pledging assets as part of the Group secured funding and repo markets give rise to the Group encumbrance.